elastic/kibana/packages/kbn-server-route-repository/README.md

 import { createRepositoryClient } from '@kbn/server-route-repository-client';
 import type { MyPluginRouteRepository } from '../server/plugin';

 export type MyPluginRepositoryClient = ReturnType<typeof createRepositoryClient<MyPluginRouteRepository, DefaultClientOptions>>;

 class MyPlugin implements Plugin {
     public setup(core: CoreSetup) {
         const myPluginRepositoryClient = createRepositoryClient<MyPluginRouteRepository, DefaultClientOptions>(core);

         myPluginRepositoryClient('GET /internal/my_plugin/route').then(console.log);
     }
 }
 ```

-This example prints 'Hello, my route!' and the type of response is **inferred** to this.
+This example prints 'Hello, my route!' and the type of the response is **inferred** to this.

-We pass in the type of the repository we _type_ imported from the server.
+We pass in the type of the repository that we (_type_) imported from the server.
 The second generic parameter for `createRepositoryClient` is optional.
 We also export the type of the client itself so we can use it to type the client as we pass it around.

 When using the client, the first argument is the route to call and this is auto completed to only the available routes.